ardatan/graphql-mesh/website/docs/handlers/odata.md

 sidebar_label: OData
 ---

-This handler allows you to load remote OData schemas.
+This handler allows you to load remote OData metadata/schema as GraphQL Schema.

 To get started, install the handler library from NPM: